Broadwater, West Sussex

 Broadwater is a neighbourhood of Worthing, in the borough of Worthing in West Sussex, England.
 Situated between the South Downs and the English Channel, Broadwater was once a parish in its own right and included Worthing when the latter was a small fishing hamlet.
 Before its incorporation into the Borough of Worthing in 1902 Broadwater also included the manor of Offington to the north.
 It borders Tarring to the west, Sompting to the east, and East Worthing to the south-east.

 History

 In 1931, the civil parish had a population of 1187.
 On 9 November 1902, the parish was abolished and merged with Worthing, Durrington and Sompting.

-St Mary's Church is in Broadwater.
+St Mary's Church, burial place of the Barons de la Warr, is in Broadwater.

 Education

 There are nine schools in Broadwater: Broadwater C of E Primary School, Downsbrook Primary School, Springfield Infant School, Whytemead Primary School, Bramber Primary School, the private Lancing College Prep School Worthing (formerly Broadwater Manor School), St Andrew's High School, Worthing High, Davison High School and Bohunt School Worthing.